Helium-Labs/Zorkin/README.md

 # Function to register a new SessionAccount
 def RegisterSessionAccount(sessionAccountAddr):
+  # Assert the sender is the Creator of this applciation
+  assert Txn.sender == AppParam.creator(0)
   # Add the SessionAccount address to the BoxStorage with an initial empty state
   session[sessionAccountAddr] = []

 # Function to deregister an existing SessionAccount
 def DeregisterSessionAccount(sessionAccountAddr):
+  # Assert the sender is the Creator of this applciation
+  assert Txn.sender == AppParam.creator(0)
   # Remove the SessionAccount address from the BoxStorage
   delete session[sessionAccountAddr]
 ```